Cope Brothers operated the largest tobacco factory in Britain, and pioneered the employment of women in the sector.

 George Cope died in 1888.
 He was succeeded as managing director by his nephew, Thomas Henry Cope (1867 – 1913).

-The regular workforce at the Liverpool factory totalled 1,500 people by 1892, many of them women and girls.
+By 1892 the regular workforce at the Liverpool factory totalled 1,500 people, many of them women and girls.
 With four percent of the British tobacco market, Cope Brothers was second only to Wills of Bristol.

-The American Tobacco Company acquired Ogdens, a Liverpool tobacco manufacturer, in 1901.
-ATC ran Ogdens at a massive loss in order to increase its market share.
-Although the acquisition was to impact the entire British tobacco industry, Cope Brothers suffered more that most, perhaps due to its proximity to its rival, and its decision not to join Imperial Tobacco, formed as a defensive merger of major British tobacco companies.
+The American Tobacco Company (ATC) acquired Ogdens, a Liverpool tobacco manufacturer, in 1901.
+ATC operated Ogdens at a massive loss in order to undercut its rivals and increase its market share.
+Although the acquisition was to impact the entire British tobacco industry, Cope Brothers suffered more that most, perhaps due to its proximity to its rival, as well as its decision not to join Imperial Tobacco, formed as a defensive merger of major British tobacco companies.

-John Wilcox, chairman of Cope Brothers, decried “the deliberate and organised effort on the part of American capitalists to destroy a British industry and create a selfish monopoly for themselves”.
+John A Willox, chairman of Cope Brothers, decried “the deliberate and organised effort on the part of American capitalists to destroy a British industry and create a selfish monopoly for themselves”.
 On the other hand, the Daily Mail criticised Cope Brothers as “slow, easy-going [and] old-fashioned”, with “out-of-date methods”.

-In a defensive move, Cope Brothers acquired Richard Lloyd, tobacco manufacturers best known for the Old Holborn brand, in 1902.
+In a defensive move, Cope Brothers acquired Richard Lloyd, a London tobacco manufacturer best known for the Old Holborn brand, in 1902.